This startup is helping food app delivery workers start their own damn delivery companies – TechCrunch

 TC: What are you charging?
 Who are you charging?

 JS: A subscription model is an obvious way for us to go at some point, but right now, because we’re in the transaction flow, we’re taking a percentage of each transaction.
-The [solopreneuer] pays us $5 per transaction as a platform fee; the shopper pays us five percent atop the delivery fee set by the [person who is delivering their goods].
+The [solopreneuer] pays us $5 per transaction as a platform fee; the shopper pays us 5% atop the delivery fee set by the [person who is delivering their goods].
 So if someone spends $100 on groceries, that customer pays us $5, and the shopper pays us $5 and the shopper gets that delivery fee, plus his or her tip.

 The vast amount goes to the shopper, unlike with today’s model [wherein the vast majority goes to delivery companies].
 Our average shopper is bringing home $32 in earnings per order, roughly three times as much as when they work for other grocery delivery apps.
-I think that’s partly because we communicate to [shoppers] that they are supporting local businesses and local entrepreneurs and they are receiving an average tip of 17 percent on their orders.
+I think that’s partly because we communicate to [shoppers] that they are supporting local businesses and local entrepreneurs and they are receiving an average tip of 17% on their orders.
 But also, when you know your shopper and that person gets to know your preferences, you’re much more comfortable ordering non-perishables, like produce picked the way you like.
 That leads to huge order sizes, which is another reason that average earnings are higher.

 TC: You’re fronting the cost for groceries.
 Is that money coming from your venture funding?
 Do you have a debt facility?